 Abel’s described ’emptiness’ also indicates innocence and one who can be filled with the righteous spirit of God.
 Thus, and as we shall see, Abel represents and intimately connects the attributes of Faithfulness and Righteousness, which is demonstrated in his sacrifice.
 (Righteous Abel P. 1).

 Abel’s sacrifice recognizes the source of all good (God), he performs a faithful act, and by giving his best establishes a standard of righteous behavior for all men.
 Abel demonstrates that if filled with faith (faithful) each will tend toward righteous acts.
 Abel represents the righteous.
 God blesses those who manifest righteousness.
-This righteous manifestation (from within) points to the kingdom within.
+This righteous manifestation points to the kingdom within.
 Much later in biblical history, Jesus will reveal the kingdom within as one of the great secrets of the Way.

 EVE NAMES CAIN